Implementing Interactive Demos for Multiple Product Lines

-Qualifi, an on-demand, frictionless screening platform, takes this approach, asking visitors whether they want to see the recruiter or candidate experience.
+Swipedon a flexible workplace sign-in system takes this approach, asking visitors whether they want to see the Admin Dashboard, Visitor Sign Up, or Employee App experience.
 They’ll see a different set of features with a different UI depending on which experience they pick.

-This “choose-your-own-adventure” style interactive demo increases the chances that Qualifi shows the right features to the right person, enhancing their chances of conversion.
+Users can also switch to a different experience at any point during the demo.
+This “choose-your-own-adventure” style increases the chances that Swipedon shows the right features to the right person, enhancing their chances of conversion.

 Option #2 (medium) - Use a checklist

 Inserting a checklist in your interactive demo is a great way to give user optionality and promote engagement.

 After all, nothing makes you feel more accomplished than checking something off of a list.
 And if users are curious about something specific, they can skip straight to the part that pertains to them.